beshur/beshur.github.com/readme.md

 I am a web-developer from Ukraine.

-Working on different stuff using node.js, Backbone.js etc.
+Working on different stuff using Marionette, Backbone.js, node.js etc.

+Tinkering with Arduino/C, Java.

 ### Highlights